 Not all scholarships are based on merit alone.
-Some scholarships will take a student’s need into consideration which requires that a Free Application for Federal Student Aid (FAFSA) be filed.
+Some scholarships will take need into consideration, which requires that a Free Application for Federal Student Aid (FAFSA) be filed.
 It is recommended that all students file a FAFSA every year.
-If a scholarship requires a review of a student’s need and the student has not filed a FAFSA, they will not be considered.
+If a scholarship requires a review of a student’s need and the student has not filed a FAFSA, he or she will not be considered.

-Combination Scholarships take into consideration both merit and need.
-Again, it is recommended that students file a FAFSA every year.
+Combination scholarships take into consideration both merit and need.
+It is recommended that students file a FAFSA every year.

 Scholarships and Financial Aid

-All scholarships received must be counted toward a student’s financial aid package.
-Scholarships awarded by SUNY Cortland and the Cortland College Foundation are automatically uploaded to a student’s financial aid package.
+All scholarships received must be counted toward the financial aid package.
+Scholarships awarded by SUNY Cortland and the Cortland College Foundation are automatically included.

-Third-party scholarships, awarded by an outside organization, will be applied to a student’s financial aid package as well.
-It is recommended that a student share third-party scholarship information with the financial aid office so their financial aid package can be adjusted prior to the start of school.
+Third-party scholarships — those awarded by an outside organization — will be applied to the financial aid package as well.
+It is recommended that students share third-party scholarship information with the Financial Aid Office so their financial aid package can be adjusted prior to the start of classes.

-Scholarships may or may not affect a student’s financial aid package.
-For more information on how the packaging process works, please call the financial aid office at 607-753-4717 or firstname.lastname@example.org.
+Scholarships may or may not affect a financial aid package.
+For more information on how the packaging process works, please contact the Financial Aid Office at 607-753-4717 or email@example.com.

 Scholarship Disbursement (Payment)

-As long as a student appropriately accepts their scholarship and financial aid package, their scholarship will credit their student account (bill).
+As long as students appropriately accept their scholarship and financial aid package, their scholarship will be credited to their student account (bill).
 It is recommended that scholarships and packages are accepted by the end of June.
-This will ensure the funding is credited to the bill when the bill is created in July.
+This will ensure the funding is credited when the bill is created in July.

-Scholarships awarded from SUNY Cortland or the Cortland College Foundation will credit a student’s bills, 50 percent in the fall semester and 50 percent in the spring semester.
+Scholarships awarded from SUNY Cortland or the Cortland College Foundation will be credited to student bills at 50 percent in the fall semester and 50 percent in the spring semester.